Here are some internet resources for knitting designers. This list is always being updated, so contact me if you don’t

 Marnie MacLean has extensive tutorials on using different software for designing.

 Sign up for Frenchie’s 10-day challenge to begin to learn how to design knitwear: Initiate Design

-Joeli Kelly offers a free 12-week Designer Bootcamp that guides you from ideas to published design.
+Joeli Kelly offers an 6-week online course called Designer Bootcamp that guides you from ideas to published design.

 L Knits has multiple resources on developing your business as a Knitwear Designer.